knoxa/knoxa.github.io/examples/places/index.md

 and apply the the dictionary to itself.
 This finds shorter labels that are part of longer labels.
 The matching ignores diacritics.
-The effect is similar to nesting one mention span inside another when marking up the document; a label that refers to a place in terms of its relationship to a named place is mapped to the label of the name place.
+The effect is similar to nesting one mention span inside another when marking up the document; a label that refers to a place in terms of its relationship to a named place is mapped to the label of the named place.
 This reduces the number of places I need to geolocate in the first instance.
 The result is this [label map](labels.xml).
 This represents a function that takes a label as input and produces a set of contained labels as output.
 Ideally, I want a single label as output.
-I check for this:
+I check for this and find one label where this isn't true:

 	Mulitple instances for key=a large wood between PONT L'ÉVÈQUE and LES CLOYES, values=[LES CLOYES, PONT L'ÉVÉQUE, PONT L'ÉVÈQUE]

 This demonstrates two possible issues:

-Firstly, I have two versions of `PONT L'EVEQUE` with different accenting (neither of which is correct).
+Firstly, I have two versions of `PONT L'EVEQUE` with different accenting, neither of which is necessarily correct.
 I also have:

 	<entry key="PONT L'ÉVÉQUE" value="PONT L'ÉVÉQUE"/>
 	<entry key="PONT L'ÉVÈQUE" value="PONT L'ÉVÉQUE"/>

-This is sufficient to assert that these two labels are equal.
+This is sufficient to assert that these two labels are equivalent.
 I can do something about that at this stage if I want, but it's going to come out in the wash when I later map labels to names, so I can safely ignore this.

-The other issue is that the label is a location described with reference to a pair of places rather than just one, so legitimately mentions two different proper names.
+The other issue is that the label describes a location with reference to a pair of places rather than just one, so legitimately mentions two different proper names.
-I I wish, I can edit the map so that the entries:
+If I wish, I can edit the map so that the entries:

 	<entry key="a large wood between PONT L'ÉVÈQUE and LES CLOYES" value="LES CLOYES"/>
 	<entry key="a large wood between PONT L'ÉVÈQUE and LES CLOYES" value="PONT L'ÉVÉQUE"/>